stonefishy/stonefishy.github.io/source/_posts/2015-01-28-css-tricks-for-ie6-ie7-ie8-ie9.markdown

 ---
-layout: post

 title: "CSS tricks for IE6,IE7,IE8,IE9"
 date: 2015-01-28 16:35:34 +0800
 comments: true
+categories: Frontend
-categories: [CSS, IE]
+tags: [CSS, IE]
 ---

 As web developer, we usually to fix the style for special version of IE. Here are the newest CSS tricks for `IE6`, `IE7`, `IE8`, `IE9`.
 This is very helpful for you.